gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

 Path options::

   --models-dir MODELS_DIR
-                        specify the path to the models if the models are not installed in the canonical place.
+                        Specifies the path to the models if the models are not installed in the canonical place.
-                        It gather definitions (xml files) and hmm profiles in a specific structure.
-A directory with the name of the model with at least two directories profiles" which contains all hmm profile for gene describe in definitions and models" which contains either xml file of definitions or subdirectories to organize the model in subsystems.
+                        Designated directory should gather definitions (xml files) and hmm profiles in a specific structure.
+A directory with the name of the model with at least two directories profiles which contains all hmm profile for genes described in definitions and models which contain either xml file of definitions or subdirectories to organize the model into subsystems.

   -o OUT_DIR, --out-dir OUT_DIR
-                        Path to the directory where to store results.
+                        Path to the directory where to store MacSyFinder search results.
-                        If out-dir is specified res-search-dir will be ignored.
+                        If "out-dir" is specified, "res-search-dir" will be ignored.

   -r RES_SEARCH_DIR, --res-search-dir RES_SEARCH_DIR
                         Path to the directory where to store MacSyFinder search